 If the cost of the data and systems to implement auto-complete is less than the increase in revenue, and if it provides more accurate inputs for your risk assessments, then it will also drive value long term via increase lifetime value (LTV) of customers.

 Lastly, the cherry on the cake is that it gives your customers a better experience too.

 The great thing is these are all relatively easy to test and prove value from.
 You can measure quote drop-off rates and quote success.
 You can also test the data used against historical data to measure uplift or decrease in quote accuracy.

 So the good news is you can guarantee potential customers have a better experience, and you can easily prove return on investment (ROI) via a simple proof of concept.

 What Are the Key Ingredients for a Successful AutoComplete System?

 Data is King.
 If you don’t have good data, forget the rest.
 Do your due diligence with data providers.
 Make sure they can give you the provenance of their data, and make sure they are able to give you everything you need, in the format you need it.

 IT matters.
 Your data technology stack matters a lot.
 Deploying new systems is never a simple process.
 Make sure you have a development team and environment which can deploy new technology quickly and easily.
-Look for products which make this integration work simple.
+Look for products that make this integration work simple.

 Testing is Vital.
 You are planning to swap a large percentage of your customer information you need to be prepared to do some rigorous testing to ensure your data and quotes are accurate and appropriate.
 This is why we suggest everyone adopting this technology should build a proof-of-concept.
-During this process, you can dial in your variables and measure your ROI and risk factors all on one go.
+During this process, you can dial in your variables and measure your ROI and risk factors all in one go.

 How to Do a PoC